tujoworker/gatsby-plugin-federation/README.md

 ## How this Plugin works

-It changes some settings in the Webpack config so the Module Federation Webpack Plugin works without throwing an error.
+It adds async boundaries to the entry files and changes some settings in the Webpack config so the Module Federation Webpack Plugin works without throwing an error.

 ### Development of this Plugin